-If you run an online business, you know how important your message is.
+If you run an online business, you know how important your message is and how equally destructive it can be if your message is missing the mark.

 - A prospective client reading your sales page and clicking “buy it now!” versus leaving your website within milliseconds.